Name

 Set the method of Network Interface Controller (NIC) hardware offload for ESP/AH packet processing.
 Acceptable values are no (the default), crypto or packet.
 The value yes is a backwards compatible value for crypto.
 The nic-offload option is separate from any CPU hardware offload available.
 When set to crypto, only cryptographic operations are offloaded to the NIC card.
 When set to packet, the entire packet processing including the encryption/decryption is offloaded to the NIC card.

 Crypto nic-offload is available starting Linux 4.13 using the XFRM IPsec stack.
 Packet nic-offload is available starting Linux 6.3.
 Both require that the Linux kernel is compiled with the options CONFIG_XFRM_OFFLOAD, CONFIG_INET_ESP_OFFLOAD and CONFIG_INET6_ESP_OFFLOAD.
-Network card support can be seen by the precense of the esp-hw-offload capability using the ethtool -S command.
+Network card support can be seen by the presence of the esp-hw-offload capability using the ethtool -S command.
 The Linux kernel attempts to fall back from crypto hardware offload to software, but only for some algorithms (AEADs only?).
 There is no fallback from packet offload to crypto offload.
 At the time of libreswan 5.0, we are only aware of the Nvidia/Mellanox ConnectX-7 (and to some extend ConnectX-6) cards supporting packet offload.

 In general, it makes no sense to try to offload older (non-AEAD) cryptographic algorithms such as AES-CBC or 3DES, as these algorithms are so much slower than AEAD algorithms (such as AES-GCM) that one would gain more performance by switching the algorithm to AEAD than by offloading.
 As such, AES-CBC tends to not be implemented in offload hardware.
 This option has also no effect on IKE packets, which are never offloaded, although IKE encryption does use supported CPU hardware instructions, such as AESNI.